howzat/howzat.github.io/index.rst

 parameter.
 Co-variance tells the compiler that it's safe for this class to appear in contexts where we are casting the variable to a super-type.

-Lets update our Box and prove to ourselves it works
+Let's update our Box and prove to ourselves it works
 ::
    scala> class Box[+T] {}